langchain-ai/langchain/docs/ecosystem/replicate.md

 # Replicate
-This page covers how to use the Replicate ecosystem within LangChain.
+This page covers how to run models on Replicate within LangChain.

 ## Installation and Setup
 - Create a [Replicate](https://replicate.com) account.
 Get your api key and set it as an environment variable (`REPLICATE_API_TOKEN`)